SheshmaniPatel/TicTacToe/README.md

 # EXAMPLE
 For going in the third box of 1st row (0 2) .

-For going in 3rd box of row three (2 2) .
+For going in 3rd box of 3rd row (2 2) .

 # Thanks